jivd78/dataeng_repo/dls_aws/README.md

 ##### Screenshot with customer_landing_table queried to show only trusted data:
 ![image](https://user-images.githubusercontent.com/15125406/224886493-d9e015e1-6d90-482f-aa6d-9c436e7e108f.png)

-I addition, as sugested by reviewers, please observe a new screeshot from `customer_trusted_table` where yields the same results, such as shareWithResearchAsOfDate has no empty or zero values.
-Pleas note that sql quey has no WHERE clause, which means, glue studio job already filtered the json documents and place them into the s3 bucket.
+I addition, as suggested by reviewers, please observe a new screenshot from `customer_trusted_table` where yields the same results, such as `shareWithResearchAsOfDate` field has no blank values.
+Please note that the sql query has no WHERE clause, which means glue studio job already filtered the unsecured json documents and place them into the s3 bucket:

+##### Screenshot with customer_trusted_table queried:
 ![image](https://user-images.githubusercontent.com/15125406/225041162-859e797f-3e69-4ca7-bde5-8627e53fd73c.png)

 #### Join Privacy tables with Glue Jobs